Rates in the Central Limit Theorem and diffusion approximation via Stein's Method: Introduction

-In the last few years, Stein's method was also used to give convergence rates in stead-state diffusion approximation in a series of papers \citep{Braverman1, Braverman2, Braverman3} in order to study invariant measures of Markov chains appearing in queuing systems.
-Seeing these Markov chains as approximations of continuous diffusion processes, one can use Stein's method to bound the distance between the invariant measures of the Markov chains and the invariant measures of the limiting diffusion processes.
-However, the computations involved in these results are specific to the Markov chains and diffusion processes considered.
-We generalize this approach in Corollary~\ref{cor:rw} in which we bound the Wasserstein distance of order $2$ between the invariant measure of a Markov chain and the reversible measure of a diffusion process using quantities appearing in standard results in diffusion approximation.
-Let us emphasize that using an approach based exchangeable pairs would require the Markov chain considered to be reversible, thus leading to a weaker result.
+As another application of our results, we study the problem of steady-state diffusion approximation.
+In this problem one considers a Markov chain approximating a diffusion process and wants to compare the invariant measure of the Markov chain to the invariant measure of the approximated diffusion process.
+This topic is at the center of a recent series of papers \citep{Braverman1,Braverman3,Braverman2} in which Stein's method was used to obtain quantitative results.
+However, the computations used to derive these results are specific to the Markov chains and diffusion processes considered.
+In this paper, we give a general result for steady-state diffusion approximation in Corollary~\ref{cor:rw} in which we bound the Wasserstein distance of order $2$ between the invariant measure of the Markov chain and the reversible measure of the approximated diffusion process.
+Let us note that, since our approach does not require any exchangeability assumption, our result can be applied to the invariant measure of any Markov chains.
+On the other hand, using an approach based on exchangeable pairs would require the Markov chain considered to be reversible.
 Using our result, we are able to tackle a couple of problems relative to the field of data analysis and involving invariant measures of non-reversible Markov chains.
-We first provide quantitative bounds for the convergence of invariant measures of random walks on random geometric graphs.
-In a second time, we evaluate the complexity of a Monte Carlo algorithm for approximate sampling.
+We start by providing quantitative bounds for the convergence of invariant measures of random walks on random neighbourhood graphs.
+We then evaluate the complexity of a Monte-Carlo algorithm for approximate sampling called Langevin Monte Carlo.